thinkbigdo/learn-react/basics/react-1/README.md

+## Overview

+This exercise has a video.

-## Prereqs: HTML, Javascript, nodejs.
+The prereqs are at least 1 year experience with HTML, Javascript, nodejs.

 ## React.createElement()